tokenized/docs/main-concepts-transactions.md

 For packets containing 65,536 - 4,294,967,295 bytes of data, OP_PUSHDATA4 (0x4e) is used, followed by a 4 byte represenation of the length of the data packet following.

-##Buiding a Tokenized Operation
+##Breaking down the OP_RETURN output
-A Tokenized operation is always done as 2 separate push operations.
+A Tokenized action output is always created with 2 separate push operations.
+They are split as follows:

 ###1.
 Tokenized protocol identifier
 The first push is 13 bytes long and contains only the Tokenized protocol identifier which is the string 'tokenized.com'.